INST377-UMD/inst377-assignment2-jbconway/README.md

 # Name: Jillian Conway

 # Comments: This is my project for assignment 2 where I create the most "realistic" app so far!
+The last commit is the submission for this project.
+Run the homePage.html script to take you to the main page of the project.